compas-dev/compas/docs/devguide/dtypes.rst

 ===========

-Optionally, you can provide a data schema that describes the internal serialisation data of your class more precisely.
+Optionally, you can provide a data schema that describes the internal serialization data of your class more precisely.

 .. code-block:: python